xrlyu/stats506project/README.md

-# Stats506project--group 4
+# STATS 506 Project -- Group 4

-## Question discussing

 The goal of this project is to explore factors that can affect the level of LDL in a human body, and the result is intended to help readers gain insights on how to balance the level of LDL in order to control/prevent cardiovascular diseases.
+It is shown that age, weight, height, BMI, systolic and diastolic blood pressures, and the level of triglyceride are all factors that can explain the variation in the level of LDl.

 ## Outline

-Here is our outline of this project:
+Here is our outline for this project:

-(1) Data cleaning: including the process of choosing proper variables, merging datasets, reshaping the datasets, and deleting missing values.
+(1) Data cleaning: choosing proper variables, merging datasets, reshaping the datasets, and deleting missing values

-(2) Model construction: building up the model using linear regression, proper variables transformation (modifying the response `ldl` as `\sqrt{ldl}` and adding square items), and model selection upon the linear models.
+(2) Core analysis: building up multiple linear regression models, and then performing variable transformation and model selection techniques

-(3) Additional analysis: producing some additional plots, using quantile regression upon `ldl` and another variable.
+(3) Additional analysis: creating additional plots for model interpretations and using quantile regressions for inference

 ## Group member & their technique tools